 Projects that include ground-disturbing activities such as thinning or other forms of fuel reduction must comply with endangered species and cultural/historic preservation laws.
-NMAC may assist successful applicants through the compliance process, which in some sensitive areas may require changing the season, scope or type of work proposed, conducting cultural or species surveys, and/or consulting with state and/or federal agencies.
+Applications proposing to work in some sensitive areas may require changing the season, scope or type of proposed work, conducting cultural or species surveys, and/or consulting with state and/or federal agencies.
 Photographs are required to assist with determining clearance requirements.